Save the date!

 HHCK members will receive discounted tickets!
 It’s a great opportunity for networking with colleagues and housing advocates, including representatives of government agencies, non-profit and for-profit housing developers, social service providers, financial institutions, and homeless service agencies.

 The 2014 K Count data is available!Use this link to download the data as an Excel File.
 Visit Kentucky Housing Corporation’s K Count Page for more information.

 Curtis Stauffer has a passionate belief in the importance of safe and affordable housing for all.
-Curtis will begin serving as HHCK’s Executive Director in October 2014.
-A native of Yarmouth, Maine, Curtis has lived in Louisville since 2010,.
+Curtis began serving as HHCK’s Executive Director on October 15, 2014.
+A native of Yarmouth, Maine, Curtis has lived in Louisville since 2010.
 He has extensive professional experience with affordable housing, research, and social policy.

 Before joining HHCK, Curtis served as Grants Coordinator for Louisville Metro’ Government’s Develop Louisville Office of Housing and Community Development.
 In that role, he was responsible for managing planning and reporting for US Dept. of Housing & Urban Development CDBG, HOME, ESG, and HOPWA funds.
 He also coordinated special projects for the agency, including creation and management of the 2014 Lots of Possibility vacant lots redevelopment competition.
 Before his service in Louisville Metro Government, Curtis was Development Director/Advocacy Project Coordinator for Metropolitan Housing Coalition (MHC), a non-profit affordable housing policy research and advocacy organization serving Greater Louisville.
 He directed fundraising and communications efforts for MHC and managed member recruitment and relations.